Sooner or later it happens to all of us.

 Know the signs

-How do you know if you’re too sleepy to drive?
+Drowsy driving is a common auto claim and knowing the signs of it can help prevent such behavior.
+Do you know if you’re too sleepy to drive?
 If you experience any of these warning signs, you should pull over or have a passenger take the wheel:

 - You have difficulty keeping your eyes open and focused, and/or your eyelids feel heavy.

 - You have difficulty keeping your head up.

 - You keep yawning and rubbing your eyes.

 - You can’t remember the last few miles driven.